 All music applicants must complete an online application for admission to McGill University.
-Use the "statement of intent" field in the online application form to:
+The following sections within the application, are specifically applicable to music applicants:

 Supporting materials for all music applicants

-- We need unofficial transcripts from all academic institutions you have attended, unless you are a CEGEP or Ontario high school student applying through OUAC.
-We will only ask for your official transcripts (sent to us by the institution directly) if you receive an offer of admission.
+- Upload unofficial transcripts from all academic institutions you attended, unless you are a CEGEP or Ontario high school student applying through OUAC.
+Official transcripts will only be required if offered admission.

 - Audition material

 - Prepare a recorded audition if you cannot participate in on-campus auditions.

 - You may be required to demonstrate proficiency in English.
 Visit McGill's Applying website to find out if this applies to you.

 - Written scores for 2 or 3 of your compositions in a single PDF document.
 If you have recordings available of these compositions (mp3), send us these as well.
 See How to Apply for submission details.

 - You can also provide other “composition-related” works like advanced harmony exercises, arrangements, orchestrations or papers written about composition (analysis, presentations, etc.).

 - Personal Statement: prepare a brief written statement (1-page) or recorded video (max 3-minutes), that covers the following: discuss your musical background and the compositions you have submitted in your portfolio.
 Your personal statement should be submitted with your composition material (option of written or video).